Medical Marijuana Registries by State

 What is a Medical Marijuana Registry?

-Medical marijuana registries are a way for states with legal medical cannabis programs to keep track of patients, caregivers, and physicians that are enrolled in the program.
+Medical marijuana registries are a way for states with legal medical cannabis programs to keep track of patients, caregivers, and physicians who are enrolled in the program.
 It allows the state to monitor medical cannabis ID cards, who holds them, and when they expire.

 The state registry websites are also a wealth of information about the state’s program for patients, caregivers, and families.
 These websites will break down how to qualify for the program, who can recommend medical cannabis, and how to get started with medical cannabis.
 Alameda County in California has an excellent example of a medical cannabis registry from a long-running and well-established program.
-It’s a great resource to get acquainted with what to look for on a state registry website.
+It’s a great resource for getting acquainted with what to look for on a state registry website.

 Who is Required to Sign Up for the Registry?

-In most states, patients need to register with the state’s medical cannabis registry in order to receive a medical cannabis ID.
+In most states, patients need to register with the state’s medical cannabis registry to receive a medical cannabis ID.
 The registration is usually confidential, and can only be accessed by the state and possibly licensed dispensaries.
 In many cases, law enforcement only has access to the registry to check a patient’s registration status.

 Some states also have specific requirements for physicians to be able to recommend medical cannabis.
 In those situations, the physicians are usually required to register as well.